rydmike/flex_color_scheme/README.md

 > #### NOTE:
 >If you clone the repository to build the samples, then open the package `/example` folder with your IDE to build
 >the above default example.
 This example is the same as the example in the `/example/lib/example1` folder.
+>
->If you want to build the
->other examples, without setting up different configurations in your IDE for the different main files, you can just
+>If you want to build the other examples, without setting up different configurations in your IDE for the
+>different main files, you can just
 >copy and paste each example's code into the `/example/lib/main.dart` file to build it.
-Just correct the
+>
+>Just correct the relative import for the all shared imports to `import 'all_shared_imports.dart';`
+>and for examples 4 and 5, also the sub page import to
->relative import of `import 'all_shared_imports.dart';` in the copy, and you are ready to go.
+> `import 'shared/sub_page.dart';` and you are ready to go.

 ### Live WEB Demos of the Examples